usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 {% endfnbody %}

 {% fnbody 21 %}
-17 See W3C, Web Content Accessibility Guidelines 2.1 (June 5, 2018), https://www.w3.org/TR/2018/REC-WCAG21-
+17 *See* W3C, *Web Content Accessibility Guidelines 2.1* (June 5, 2018), https://www.w3.org/TR/2018/REC-WCAG21-
 20180605/ and https://perma.cc/UB8A-GG2F.
 {% endfnbody %}

 {% fnbody 22 %}
-18 See §§ 35.130(b)(1)(ii) and (b)(7) and 35.160.
+18 *See* §§ 35.130(b)(1)(ii) and (b)(7) and 35.160.
 {% endfnbody %}

 {% fnbody 23 %}
-19 A closed system, or “closed functionality,” means that users cannot attach assistive technology to the system to make the content accessible, such as with a travel kiosk.
-See W3C, WCAG2ICT Overview, https://www.w3.org/WAI/standards-guidelines/wcag/non-web-ict/ [https://perma.cc/XRL6-6Q9Y] (Feb.
+19 A closed system, or “closed functionality,” means that users cannot attach assistive technology to the system to make the content accessible, such as with a travel kiosk. *See* W3C, *WCAG2ICT Overview*, https://www.w3.org/WAI/standards-guidelines/wcag/non-web-ict/ [https://perma.cc/XRL6-6Q9Y] (Feb.
 2, 2024).
 {% endfnbody %}

 {% fnbody 24 %}
-20 See 29 U.S.C.
+20 *See* 29 U.S.C.
 794d.
 A discussion of the section 508 standards is included later in the section-by-section analysis, in “WCAG 2.0 and Section 508 of the Rehabilitation Act.”
 {% endfnbody %}

 {% fnbody 25 %}
-21 W3C, WCAG2ICT Overview, https://www.w3.org/WAI/standards-guidelines/wcag/non-web-ict/
+21 W3C, *WCAG2ICT Overview*, https://www.w3.org/WAI/standards-guidelines/wcag/non-web-ict/
 [https://perma.cc/XRL6-6Q9Y] (Feb.
 2, 2024).
 {% endfnbody %}

 {% fnbody 26 %}
-22 International Organization for Standardization, ISO 14289-1:2014; Document management applications;
+22 International Organization for Standardization, ISO 14289-1:2014; *Document management applications;
-Electronic document file format enhancement for accessibility; Part 1: Use of ISO 32000-1 (PDF/UA1) (Dec.
+Electronic document file format enhancement for accessibility; Part 1: Use of ISO 32000-1 (PDF/UA1)* (Dec.
 2014), https://www.iso.org/standard/64599.html [https://perma.cc/S53A-Q3Y2].
 One commenter also referred to PDF/UA- 2; however, the Department’s understanding is that PDF/UA-2 is still under development.
 International Organization for Standardization, ISO 14289-2; Document management applications; Electronic document file